jsjha/ese3500_lab5/README.md

 The tasks.c file uses various configuration parameters to determine which functionalities regarding tasks should be enabled.
 For example, when configUSE_16_BIT_TICKS is set to 1, then a bit is defined to ensure that that the value of the task priority is not changed.

 The queue.c file defines the type of queue used by the scheduler.
+Ques are used for communication between tasks and snychronization.

 The list.c file defines the structure of the lists that are used by queue.c and tasks.c.
+It is a file that organizes data structures used in FreeRTOS.

 4. What are the different task states possible?
 What transitions are possible?
 (You may attach a diagram).